manujosephv/pytorch_tabular/docs/contributing.md

       If you are adding a new feature, please add a test for it.

-* When you are done making changes and all test cases are passing, crun `pre-commit` to make sure all the linting and formatting is done correctly.
+* When you are done making changes and all test cases are passing, run `pre-commit` to make sure all the linting and formatting is done correctly.

       ```bash
       pre-commit run --all-files